drozdziak1/drozdziak1.github.io/man-drozdziak1.md

     Science and Mathematics to a good use.
 Whenever things get too technical, he likes   to    take    refuge    in    composition    of    C64    chiptunes.

-    In his work, drozdziak1  values  the  use  of  out-of-the-box  thinking  and solutions that keep in mind the future.
+    In his work, drozdziak1 values  the  use  of  outside-the-box  thinking  and solutions that keep in mind the future.

 RETURN VALUE